 Chowan University provides written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available to victims, both within the institution and the community.
-The document called Sexual Misconduct: Reporting Party Rights and Options is available through the Title IX website or provided upon notification to CSA's or the Title IX coordinator.
+The document called Begin the Healing: Resources for Victims, Bystanders, and Supporters is available through the Title IX website or provided upon notification to CSA's or the Title IX coordinator.
+Here is the link.
+Begin-the-Healing-Resources-for-Victims-Bystanders-and-Supporters-8-5-2024.pdf

 Chowan University has adopted a sexual misconduct policy which includes sexual assault, domestic violence, dating violence and stalking.
 The unified policy applies equally to students, faculty, and staff.
-Chowan University will provide written notification to victims, whether an investigation is pursued or not, about available options and assistance in the following, including how to request changes and who to contact at the institution about such changes.
-The document called Begin the Healing: Resources for